crystallabs/virtualtime/README.md

 When matching `VirtualTime`s to `VirtualTime`s, comparisons between field values which are both a `Proc` is not supported and will throw `ArgumentError` in runtime.

-# Field Values
+# Field Values in Detail

 As can be seen above, fields can have some interesting values, such as negative numbers.

 Here is a list of all non-obvious values that are supported:

-1. Negative integer values
+## Negative integer values

 Negative integer values count from the end of the range, if the max / wrap-around value is specified.
 Typical end values are 7, 12, 30/31, 365/366, 23, 59, and 999, and virtualtime